solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/38/full-text-english.md

 I was born in August 1837.
 My father was royal Bavarian district geometer in Ottobeuren near Memmingen, formerly accounting auditor of land surveying in Bavaria.

 I attended the excellent primary school in Ottobeuren, was always first in my class and still own the first prizes, which I received during my school attendance each year, until the 14th year.
-In the classes we certainly found out about meteorites and shooting stars.
+In the classes we certainly learned about meteorites and shooting stars.
 My father, apart from being conversant with the relevant natural processes, told us about them in conversation.

 ...